-Useful stuff - The perils of Pinterest
+Useful stuff - The perils of Pinterest for wedding inspiration

 My love affair with Pinterest has been tempestuous.
 At the outset it was a passion that devoured my time and energy, I immersed myself in beautiful imagery, great ideas, inspiration and general gorgeousness.
 Then as the first flush wained, along crept the nagging doubts about this relationship.
 I now use it primarily for secret boards, plotting with co-conspirators the details and themes of our photoshoots, though I know I'll be drawn back.

 As all the current breed of wedding marketing gurus will tell you, I’m failing here.
 I should be pinning and sharing daily to "build a relationship with my potential clients", and I do get that.
 I know they are right and I do plan to improve and revamp my boards, in fact I have started https://www.pinterest.co.uk/byharriet/.

 My problem/excuse is that there are only so many hours in a day and frankly I need to spend them making the orders that have already been placed, and I prefer the more “honest” two way communication I engage in directly with clients on Instagram and Facebook.
 I also worry about getting dragged back down the time guzzling rabbit hole that is Pinterest.

 Pinterest isn’t "real" (and to be fair Facebook and Instagram aren’t perfect either).
 It’s a land of beautifully curated make believe, to be approached with caution.
 It has come to represent the dream rather than the practically attainable.
 It sets wholly unrealistic expectations.

 It should be recognised that a large number of wedding pins are from styled shoots where great care and time can be taken to ensure ultimate appeal and perfection!